weijianzhg/weijianzhg.github.io/_posts/2021-12-06-custom-machine-learning-model.md

 {:toc}

-Sometimes in order to meet a specific business goal it's best to create a custom machine learning model.
+Sometimes, in order to meet a specific business need it is best to create a custom machine learning model.
 In this article we discuss how to create such models.
-We also show how use our custom machine learning models within the scikit-learn ecosystem.
+We show how use the custom machine learning models within the scikit-learn ecosystem.
 For example, we can apply scikit-learn's `GridSearchCV` on our custom machine learning models to find the best hyperparameters.

 ## Basic Components of a Machine Learning Model

-In general, a (supervised) machine learning model has two main components: `fit` and `predict`.
+A (supervised) machine learning model has two main components: `fit` and `predict`.
 We use the `fit` method to learn from data and use `predict` to make predictions on new data.